khokao/synergetica/services/docs/getting-started/installation.md

     Setup on Mac

     !!! warning
-        Since synergetics has not been notarized by Apple, it cannot be opened without following the steps below.
+        Since Synergetica has not been notarized by Apple, it cannot be opened without following the steps below.

     !!!
 Tip
          Once opened in this way, you can then simply launch it by double-clicking its icon on the desktop.